Rod Ambrose, Storyteller. Glendale, AZ | 2016

 Carmen Baron, Costume maker.
 Tucson, AZ | 2016

-Carmen Baron, who has been sewing since she was a small child, learned Mexican folklórico dance and costumes from her experiences studying and teaching with the Insituto de Folklore Mexicano in Tucson.
+Carmen Baron has been sewing since she was a small child.
+She earned Mexican folklórico dance and costumes from her experiences studying and teaching with the Insituto de Folklore Mexicano in Tucson.
 Today teaches dance and creates costumes for her students, ranging in age from 1 to 18.
 The award will support her in sharing her knowledge of traditional folklórico costumes and sewing with her first apprentice.